LuisPalacios/Common-iOS_OSX-Framework/README.md

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_renameProject3.png)

-If using XCode 5 I've found it's not necessary.
+I'm using XCode 5 and I've found it's not necessary.

 ### Step 3: Delete unnesary files and add Common code

-From XCode you can now delete the LPrncryptor.m and LPrncryptor.h files and send them to the trash.
+From XCode you can now delete the LPrncryptor.m and LPrncryptor.h files and send them to the trash, you don't need them.

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_deleteTwoFiles.png)

-Then bind the common source and header files from the Common directory
+Next step, bind source and header files from the Common directory

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_bindcommon.png)

-so you sould get something similar to the following:
+Final result:
 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-iOS_bindcommondone.png)

-### Step 4: Create the Primary Framework Header
+### Step 4: Create Primary Framework Header

-Developers expect to be able to import your framework and do it just by importing one file.
+Developers expect to be able to import your framework just by importing one file.
 In my example it will the be `<LPrncryptor/LPrncryptor.h>` header.
-Ensure that your project has such a header.
-So, go and create such file under LPrncryptor group and *important: under the same Commoon directory where you copied all the common files*.
-File->new file->iOS->C and C++->Header file and name it LPrncryptor.h and check the LPrncryptor target.
+I recommend that your project has such one header that imports all the public ones.
+Create such file under LPrncryptor group and select the same *Commoon directory where you copied all the common files*.
+File->new file->iOS->C and C++->Header file.
+I've named it LPrncryptor.h (and made sure I check the LPrncryptor target).

-Within this header you are going to import **all of the public headers for your framework**.
-I'm my example they will be: RNCryptor.h, RNCryptorEngine.h, RNDecryptor.h, RNEncryptor.h but not the file RNCryptor+Private.h which is private.
-So, the final aspect of my new file would be:
+Within this header you are going to import **all of your framework's public headers**.
+I'm my example the are: RNCryptor.h, RNCryptorEngine.h, RNDecryptor.h, RNEncryptor.h, and not the file RNCryptor+Private.h which is private.
+So, the final result of my new file would be:

 ![image](https://raw.github.com/LuisPalacios/Common-iOS_OSX-Framework/master/images/lp-CommonHeader.png)

-Then in your projects you only import this file
+Then in your projects you will only import this file

 ```
 #import <Foundation/Foundation.h>